Septoplasty: Procedure

 The procedure usually involves a judicious excision/realignment of a portion of the bone and/or cartilage in the nasal cavity.
-Under general or local anesthesia, the surgeon works through the nostrils, making an incision in the lining of the septum to reach the cartilage/bone targeted in the operation.
+Under general or local anesthesia, the surgeon works through the nostrils, making an incision in the lining of the septum to reach the cartilage or bone targeted in the operation.
 This may be performed using an endoscope or with open techniques.
 Sufficient cartilage and bone is preserved for structural support.
 After the septum is straightened, it may then be stabilized temporarily with small plastic tubes, splints, or sutures internally.
 Skin grafts can be placed internally to support the internal structures.